-Enjoy this eight-day holiday on the stunning Catalan coast, from your base in relaxing Roses.
+Enjoy this seven-day holiday on the stunning Catalan coast, from your base in relaxing Roses.
 Cruise to beautiful Cadaqués, explore magnificent Barcelona and charming Figueres, basking in Catalan culture.

 Today enjoy a cruise to Cadaqués.
-As a protected National Park, the headland remains a beautiful stretch of untouched, untamed coast between Roses and the pretty village of Cadaqués.
-Disembarking at this delightful fishing village, almost hidden within its own small bay, you can explore the charming white-washed houses - the inspiration for much of the work of surrealist painter Salvador Dalí, who lived nearby.
-A statue of Dalí stands beside the small pebble beach.
-You have time to explore Cadaqués, perhaps visiting the Church of St. Mary's to see its ornate interior.
+As a protected National Park, the headland remains a beautiful stretch of untouched, untamed coast between Roses and the pretty fishing village of Cadaqués.
+You have free time to explore Cadaqués and its charming white-washed houses - the inspiration for much of the work of surrealist painter Salvador Dalí.
+You could also visit the Church of St Maria to see its ornate interior.

 Girona also boasts Catalonia's largest and best-preserved 'Cali', or medieval Jewish quarter.
-You could also visit the Museu d'História dels Jueus de Girona, which explores the rich history of Catalonia's medieval Jewish community.
+You could also visit the Museu d'História dels Jueus de Girona, which explores the rich history of Catalonia's Jewish community.
 Alternatively, Girona's beautiful cathedral is well worth a visit.
-With its Baroque facade and 12th century Romanesque cloister, its main feature is its large Gothic nave, one of the widest in the world.
+Boasting a Baroque façade and 12th-century Romanesque cloister, its main feature is its large Gothic nave, one of the widest in the world.

 After breakfast, leave Rosas by coach for Figueres and board the high-speed TGV directly to Paris.
-Cross the French capital by coach, then connect with the Eurostar for London St Pancras International.
+Cross the French capital by coach, then connect with the Eurostar for London St Pancras.

 Please note that whilst every departure of this tour will feature the same excursions, the order of the itinerary may differ from that given above.